 \paragraph{Visualization Analysis.}

 The visualizations of our projected colorful images are shown in Figure~\ref{fig:example2}.
-The first line shows several point cloud samples from the synthetic ModelNet40 dataset and real-world ScanObjectNN dataset, while the second and third lines illustrate the colorful images from Point-to-Pixel Prompting module from different projection views.
-Therefore, our geometry-preserved projection design maintains most spatial information, resulting in images of semitransparent objects that avoid occlusion problems, such as the chair leg in the second row $5^{th}$ column.
-Additionally, the colors of the objects are reasonable and even suggest part-level distinctions to some extent, making projected images more similar to natural images that can be better processed by the pre-trained image model.
+The first line shows point cloud samples, the second and third lines illustrate the colorful images from different projection views.
+Our geometry-preserved projection design maintains most spatial information, resulting in images of semitransparent objects that avoid occlusion problems, such as the chair leg in the second row $5^{th}$ column.